rahulrai-in/thecloudblog/tcb/content/post/Appropriately Release Resources From DotNet Core Application Deployed in Kubernetes Cluster/index.md

 ---
-title: "Appropriately Release Resources From DotNet Core Application Deployed in Kubernetes Cluste"
+title: "Appropriately Release Resources From DotNet Core Application Deployed in Kubernetes Cluster"
 date: 2018-09-08
 tags:
   - kubernetes
+comment_id: 4cfc807e-324d-4d9e-a424-997bdd9c9444
 ---

 You have deployed your DNC (Dot Net Core) application on your Kubernetes cluster and to make it efficient, you have initialized resources, kept a database channel open, and did a ton of other things during the initialization of your application.
 Did you miss something?

 One of the critical tasks that you must do is cleaning up the resources, shutting down the open channels, and gracefully shutting off what you turned on and so on from your application when Kubernetes instructs your container to shut down.